 As Table 1 shows, the number of nominations made to the Supreme Court has varied greatly from President to President.
 For any given President, the number of nominations will be affected by various factors, including the length of time the President was in office, the number of vacancies occurring on the Court during that presidency, and whether more than one nomination was required to fill a Court vacancy due to a previous nomination's failure to be confirmed.
-Examination of the nominations to the Court for each President reveals that half of the 42 Presidents made four or more nominations, and half made three or fewer.
-Half of the 42 Presidents saw three or more of their Court nominations confirmed, and half saw two or fewer confirmed.
+Examination of the nominations to the Court for each President reveals that slightly less than half of the Presidents (21 of 44) made four or more nominations, while slightly more than half (23 of 44) made three or fewer.
+Likewise, slightly less than half of the Presidents (again, 21 of 44) saw three or more of their Court nominations confirmed, while slightly more than half (again, 23 of 44) saw two or fewer confirmed.

-The President with the most Supreme Court nominations and confirmations was George Washington with 14 nominations, 12 of which were confirmed.
-The two Presidents with the second-largest number of Court nominations were John Tyler and Franklin D. Roosevelt, with nine each.
+The President with the most Supreme Court nominations and confirmations was George Washington with 14 nominations, 12 of which were confirmed.9 The two Presidents with the second-largest number of Court nominations were John Tyler and Franklin D. Roosevelt, with nine each.
 Only one of Tyler's nine nominations, however, received Senate confirmation, while all nine of FDR's were confirmed.

-The President with the largest number of Supreme Court confirmations in one term (apart from the first eight of George Washington's nominations - all in his first term, and all confirmed) was William Howard Taft, who, during his four years in office, made six Court nominations, all of which were confirmed.
-Six Presidents made only one Supreme Court nomination.
-And, as noted above, three of the nation's 42 Presidents were unable to make a single nomination to the Court, because no vacancies occurred on the Court during their presidencies.
+The President with the largest number of Supreme Court confirmations in one term (apart from the first eight of George Washington's nominations-all in his first term, and all confirmed) was William Howard Taft, who, during his four years in office, made six Court nominations, all of which were confirmed.
+Six Presidents made only one Supreme Court nomination each, with the nominations of five of these Presidents receiving confirmation.10 And, as noted above, three of the nation's 44 Presidents were unable to make a single nomination to the Court, because no vacancies occurred on the Court during their presidencies.